anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Reality leaves a lot to the imagination.
+Quote: Beauty is not in the face; beauty is a light in the heart.

-By: John Lennon
+By: Kahlil Gibran